ABC Reading Eggs Review Australia for Parents & Kids

-Watch our 2 minute video for a quick overview, then read below for more information (or if you’re the hands on type… get straight to it and sign up to the 4 week trial).
+Watch our 2 minute video for a quick overview, then read below for more information.

 ABC Reading Eggs v Other Educational Apps

-ABC Reading Eggs can be used on both a personal computer and tablet device (such as an iPad).
-To set it up you simply need to sign up for a 2 week trial, enter your children’s details and then you’re ready to get started.
+ABC Reading Eggs Australia can be used on both a personal computer and tablet device (such as an iPad).
+To set it up you simply need to sign up for a 30 day trial, enter your children’s details and then you’re ready to get started.

-Saying this, ABC Reading Eggs is offering a 4 WEEK free trial at the moment – and you DON’T need to enter your credit card details, so there’s absolutely no risk!
+Saying this, ABC Reading Eggs offer a 30 day free trial – and you DON’T need to enter your credit card details, so there’s absolutely no risk!

 The child’s progress must be tracked in order for it to be useful AND ensure the child doesn’t get bored repeating the same tasks over and over.